-October 16th at 10AM at New Brighton Public Safety
+October 21st- New Brighton Dept of Public Safety

 The City of Mounds View participates in the Crime Free Multi-Housing program which was first established in Arizona in 1992 and has since spread nationwide.
 The program has been endorsed by the Minnesota Chiefs of Police Association, Minnesota State Sheriffs Association, Minnesota Crime Prevention Association, and the Minnesota Multi-Housing Association.
 Over 120 law enforcement agencies currently participate in CFMH or similar programs.

 Phase 1: Management Training focused on working with police, crime prevention, lease agreements and evictions, applicant screening and fair housing, and Terrorism Awareness and Prevention.

 Phase 2: Crime Prevention Through Environment Design (CPTED) Survey where a representative from your local police does a security walk around at your rental property to specifically look for weaknesses that could be exploited by someone out to commit property crime.
 Our agency currently does offer free home premise surveys.
 We do not have a CPTED certified crime prevention officer.